Skip to Content

 A person rides a bike on a freshly-painted green bike lane next to some flexible-post bollards on a multi-lane city street lined with tall buildings

-The new Berkeley Street protected bike lane, looking north from St. James Street.
+The new Berkeley Street protected bike lane, looking north from St. James Street, in fall 2024.

 The Boston Transportation Department has been busy paving and re-configuring several key streets in the Back Bay neighborhood to make new cross-town connections in the city's growing network of protected bike lanes.